Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 ---
 ```

-All of the tags in my site need to be collected into a list called `site.tags`.
-This tag gathering is defined in `_includes/collect-tags.html`.
-By calling `collect-tags` from my own `custom-head.html`, this collection is neatly added to the `<head>` HTML tag for each page.
+All of the tags in my site must be collected into a list called `site.tags`.
+The order of events is important.
+The tags must be collected before they can be used, so this needs to happen early in the page construction (see `_includes/collect-tags.html`).
+By calling `collect-tags` from my own `custom-head.html`, this collection is neatly added to the `<head>` HTML element for each page and ensures the correct order of events.
 This was where my coding rustiness really showed.
-I made numerous clumsy attempts to edit `<head>` directly.
-It was only through the act of writing this blog post that I really understood tag collection.
-It forced me to re-read the ([Minima help file](https://github.com/jekyll/minima) and thus added `custom-head.html`.
+I made numerous clumsy attempts to edit `<head>` directly, occasionally breaking the site in strange and exciting ways.
+It was only through the act of writing this blog post that I really came to understand the correct sequence of events.
+It also forced me to re-read the [Minima help file](https://github.com/jekyll/minima) where I learned about the `custom-head.html` option.
 Reflective blogging, it works!

-Once the list of tags is known, they are displayed at the bottom of each post by once again editing the default post layout in `_layouts/post.html`.
+Now that the list of tags is known, they can be displayed at the bottom of each post by once again editing the default post layout in `_layouts/post.html`.
 I chose to enclose the tags between two square brackets (`[ tag ]`) for clarity.
 Each tag needs a corresponding markdown file, and these are collected in the `tag` directory.

 When a user clicks the link on a tag, they will expect a different layout to a regular post. `_layouts/tag-page.html` describes a clean page with a list of tagged blog posts, without the extra bells and whistles of a regular blog post.
 This is essentially a form of "Blog Archive", and it's content is defined in `archive.md`.